Wireless Information and Power Transfer: Nonlinearity, Waveform Design and Rate-Energy Tradeoff: Introduction

+Interestingly, the WIPT literature has so far entirely relied on the linear model of the rectifier, e.g. see \cite{Varshney:2008,Grover:2010,Zhang:2013,Son:2014,Xu:2014,Zhou:2013,Park:2013,Park:2014,Park:2015,Huang:2013,Zhou:2014,Ng:2013,Nasir:2013,Huang:2015,Huang:2016r,Ju:2014,Lee:2016,Lu:2015,KHuang:2016}.
+Given the inaccuracy and inefficiency of this model and the potential of a systematic design of wireless power waveform as in \cite{Clerckx:2016b}, it is expected that accounting for the diode nonlinearity significantly changes the design of WIPT and is key to efficient WIPT design, as confirmed by initial results in \cite{Clerckx:2016}.

-In this paper, we depart from this linear model and study the influence of the rectifier nonlinearity on WIPT design.
+In this paper, we depart from this linear model and revisit the design of WIPT in light of the rectifier nonlinearity.
 We address the important problem of waveform and transceiver design for WIPT and characterize the rate-energy tradeoff, accounting for the rectifier nonlinearity.
 In contrast to the existing WIPT signal design literature, our methodology in this paper is based on a bottom-up approach where WIPT signal design relies on a sound science-driven design of the underlying WPT signals initiated in \cite{Clerckx:2016b}.